ib-ruby/ib-api/README.md

 ---

-`ib-ruby`   offers a modular access to the TWS-Api-Interface of Interactive Brokers.
+`ib-ruby`   offers a modular access to the TWS-API-Interface of Interactive Brokers.

 `ib-api`    provides a simple interface to low-level TWS API-calls.

 In its plain vanilla usage, it just exchanges messages with the TWS.
 The User is responsible for any further data processing.

-It needs just a few lines of code to place an order
+Even then, it needs just a few lines of code to place an order

 ```ruby
 # connect